You’re Not Broken: Finding Power in Your Own Design

 Embracing Difference as Divine Design

-Every human being is designed for a certain kind of movement.
+Every human is designed for a particular kind of movement.
 Some thrive in motion and noise; others in stillness and thought.
-Both are necessary.
+Both are essential.

 The stork and the ostrich are not in competition.
-They simply exist in different elements.
-The tragedy happens when the ostrich tries to leap into the sky or when the stork attempts to race across the desert.
+They simply exist in different environments.
+The tragedy occurs when the ostrich tries to leap into the sky or when the stork attempts to race across the desert.

 The truth is, we all have our deserts and our skies.
-The challenge is learning to discern which one belongs to us.
+The challenge is learning to identify which one belongs to us.

-Authenticity is not about rebellion or defiance; it’s about harmony with one’s nature.
-It is the alignment between what we are and what we choose to express.
+Authenticity isn’t about rebellion or defiance; it’s about harmony with one’s nature.
+It’s the alignment between what we are and what we choose to express.

-Alan Watts once said that the universe functions like an orchestra.
-Every instrument has a sound that contributes to the whole.
-You cannot replace the violin with a drum or expect the flute to match the cello’s tone.
+Alan Watts once said that the universe works like an orchestra.
+Each instrument has a sound that contributes to the whole.
+You can’t replace the violin with a drum or expect the flute to match the cello’s tone.

-Likewise, society needs the thinkers and the doers, the intuitive and the analytical, the bold and the gentle.
-Each one fills a gap that no one else can.
+Similarly, society needs thinkers and doers, the intuitive and the analytical, the bold and the gentle.
+Each fills a gap that no one else can.

 But when we compare, we silence the music.

-Inclusion, in its truest form, is not about tolerating differences; it’s about recognizing that we need them.
+Inclusion, in its truest form, isn’t about tolerating differences; it’s about recognizing we need them.

 The introvert’s caution is as valuable as the extrovert’s enthusiasm, and the visionary’s risk is balanced by the strategist’s restraint.

-When we begin to appreciate our difference as necessary, not as a flaw, we start to live from power rather than apology.
+When we start to see our differences as necessary, not flaws, we begin to live from power rather than shame.

 The Courage to Stay Aligned

-Being authentic often feels lonely because it requires the courage to stand apart.
-Society praises individuality until it becomes inconvenient.
+Being authentic often feels lonely because it takes the courage to stand apart.
+Society praises individuality until it’s inconvenient.
 People say, “Be yourself,” but what they often mean is, “Be yourself—just not like that.”

-Staying true to your design demands discernment and faith.
+Staying true to your design requires discernment and faith.
 Not necessarily religious faith, but trust in the wisdom that created you.
-There is a quiet intelligence in the way life forms each of us.
-When you begin to trust that intelligence, the need to perform for approval fades.
+There’s a quiet intelligence in how life forms each of us.
+When you learn to trust that intelligence, the need to seek approval diminishes.

-Authenticity is not a performance; it’s a practice.
-It is the daily act of choosing to show up as yourself, even when the world tells you that another form would be easier to digest.
+Authenticity isn’t a performance; it’s a practice.
+It’s the daily choice to show up as yourself, even when the world says another way would be easier to digest.

 You Are Not Broken